by Napoleon Sarony

 A wit and dramatist, Wilde was renowned as an aesthete from an early age.
 His unconventional behaviour, witty and paradoxical remarks and dandified pose brought him notoriety while still an undergraduate at Oxford.
 His period of greatest creativity, including the publication of The Picture of Dorian Gray (1891) and a succession of brilliant comedies culminating in The Importance of Being Earnest (1895) was cut short by two years' imprisonment as a result of his love affair with Lord Alfred Douglas.
 Sarony's photograph, taken in New York in January 1882, shows Wilde wearing full aesthetic garb and preparing to proclaim his creed of art and beauty to audiences across North America.

-, stating that English cricket had died and its cremated body was being taken back to Australia, after England, with batsmen W. G. Grace and Charles Studd, lost the first home match to Australia at the Oval.The Married Women's Property Act is passed, securing equal property rights between married couples.
+Current affairsThe Ashes Test cricket series is born.
+The series gets its name from a satirical obituary published in the English newspaper The Sporting Times, stating that English cricket had died and its cremated body was being taken back to Australia, after England, with batsmen W. G. Grace and Charles Studd, lost the first home match to Australia at the Oval.The Married Women's Property Act is passed, securing equal property rights between married couples.

-Eadweard Muybridge, British photographer, exhibits his images of animal and human motion, captured with his 'zoopraxiscope', a motion-picture machine recreating movement by displaying individual photographs in rapid succession, at the Royal Academy and Royal Institution.
+Art and scienceEadweard Muybridge, British photographer, exhibits his images of animal and human motion, captured with his 'zoopraxiscope', a motion-picture machine recreating movement by displaying individual photographs in rapid succession, at the Royal Academy and Royal Institution.
 His studies and inventions contributed to the development of motion pictures, with E.J.
 Marey and the Lumiere brothers acknowledging his impact.

 InternationalThe Zioinist movement begins, with the first wave of Jewish immigrants to Palestine, at this time part of the Ottoman empire.
 The Jewish people were in Diaspora, spread across the world, and Palestine, the place of Jewish origin but now also occupied by Muslims and Christians, seemed a logical place for a settlement.